Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Discussion

 \section{Discussion}

-Where disease stage-specific data are not available from all studies in a meta-analysis, making use of the more limited information available in other studies (`overall' or overlapping estimates of sensitivity, along with stage proportions) can improve the precision of pooled stage-specific accuracy estimates.
+Where disease stage-specific data are not available from all studies in a meta-analysis, making use of the more limited information available in other studies (`overall' or other merged-stage estimates of sensitivity, along with stage proportions) can improve the precision of pooled stage-specific accuracy estimates.
 We have demonstrated this with applications to both simulated and real data.
 This joint modeling approach may be particularly useful when dealing with continuous tests, where estimating the relationship between threshold and probability of testing positive in each disease state involves estimating more parameters.
-As we have shown, including additional studies with stage proportions can help inform the parameters related to the slope of these relationships.
+As we have shown, including additional studies with stage proportions can help inform the required slope parameters.

-The gains of this joint modeling approach may, in some cases, appear to be underwhelming.
-This, however, is not surprising since we are trying to estimate multiple study-level parameters from aggregated data counts.
-For example, when using the joint model for tests with binary results, we are trying to estimate 3 parameters --sensitivity for each disease stage -- from 1 data point of a study reporting overall sensitivity with stage proportions.
+The gains of this joint modeling approach may, in some of the cases we have explored, appear relatively underwhelming.
+This is because we are estimating multiple study-level parameters from aggregated data counts.
+For example, in including a study reporting only `overall' sensitivity in the joint model for tests with binary results, we are trying to estimate 3 parameters -- sensitivity for each disease stage -- from only 1 data point.
 This is only possible because of the random effects distributions over the stage-specific sensitivities.
-Precision gains may therefore vary considerably depending on the amount of between-study heterogeneity being present each time.
-We would therefore expect precision gains to be greater when there is little to no heterogeneity across studies.
+Precision gains are likely to vary considerably depending on the amount of between-study heterogeneity: we would expect greater precision gains when there is little to no heterogeneity across studies.
+In this case study, heterogeneity was estimated to be moderate/large for all the analyses.

 To explore the potential of the proposed approach, and as a proof of concept, we simulated a small number of data sets and fitted the models.
-This showed that incorporating in the analysis studies reporting `overall' sensitivity and stage proportions can increase the precision of summary estimates and correct in some cases for biologically illogical results than can arise due to small sample sizes and small number of studies with stage-specific data.
-A formal simulation study was beyond the scope of this paper, but could provide insights as to situations (e.g. varying levels of heterogeneity as noted above) where using the additional information of the studies reporting stage proportions is most beneficial.
+This showed that incorporating merged stage data in the analysis can increase the precision of summary estimates and correct in some cases for biologically implausible results than may arise due to limited stage-specific data.
+A formal simulation study was beyond the scope of this paper, but could provide insights as to situations where incorporating merged stage data is most beneficial, e.g. by varying the amount of between-study heterogeneity and the number of studies reporting data of different types.